-5. Visit Atlantis Aquarium
+7. Visit Atlantis Aquarium

 If you aren’t staying at Atlantis, never fear, because they sell day passes to visit their amazing aquarium and lagoons where you can see lots of fish, stingray and jellies, as well as walk through their underwater shark tank.

 8. Climb the Queen’s Staircase to Fort Fincastle

 A short walk from the central square in Nassau, The Queen’s Staircase was hewn from solid limestone in the 1700s.

 Climb these 66 steps to get to the highest point in Nassau for great views of the harbor.